 Oh sure, I’ve cooked with lentils many times, grabbing them from the bulk aisle.
 But until we were cooking a lentil side dish at school, I had never even heard of Lentilles de Puy, or for that matter, even thought about a difference in lentils.
 Puy lentils are known for their small size and refined taste.
 They have less starch so they won’t get all mushy and muddy like others.

-I grabbed a bag of Farmer Direct Organic French Green Lentils at Whole Foods a couple of weeks ago, only to find they’re not officially Puy.
+I grabbed a bag of organic French lentils at Whole Foods a couple of weeks ago, only to find they’re not officially Puy.
 The package curiously stated they were a product of Canada, but I did find them to be superior to others.
 How do you know if you’re getting official Puy lentils?
 Look for an AOC seal on the package, which certifies they’re truly Lentilles du Puy.

 This soup is a great option for using leftover Turkey, and of course will work with cooked chicken.
 Healthy, hearty and tasty Turkey Lentil and Barley Soup.
 The lentils and barley give this turkey soup an earthy down home flavor.

 I hope you give this Turkey Lentil Barley Soup recipe a try and if you do, please come back, give the recipe a star rating and leave a comment about your experience with this recipe.
 I love hearing my my readers.

 And if you have a favorite turkey soup recipe, let me know, I’d love to give it a try.